ericelliott/react-easy-universal/README.md

 So, you could keep track of all these dependency versions yourself (and they're all being rapidly updated) -- or, you could use this library, plug in your routes & reducers, and get on with building an actual application instead of chasing all the moving parts around.

-## Advanced Example (note: unfinished)
+## Advanced Configuration (note: unfinished)

 Need to customize layouts, the root React Node, the root route, and so on?
 No problem.
-Just make your `create-app.js` factory configurable:
+Just make your `wire-app.js` factory configurable:

 ```js
 import universal from 'react-easy-universal';